samuel100/Ignite_FineTuning_workshop/lab/Workshop Instructions/Lab4_Azure_MLStudio_AIStudio/AIStudioreadme.md

 This lab consists of the following exercises:
 1. Fine-tune and Deploy the GPT model in Azure AI Studio
 1. The Azure AI Studio’s model catalog serves as a central repository where you can explore and use a variety of models, facilitating the creation of your generative AI scenario.

-In this exercise, you'll explore the model catalog in Azure AI Studio.

-This exercise will take approximately **25** minutes.

 ## Create an Azure AI hub